wkaisertexas/wkaisertexas.github.io/src/content/blog/great-markdown.md

 ## Code blocks

 Code blocks are created using the triple backtick syntax.
-The language of the code block _can_ be specified after the first set of backticks.
+The language of the code block _can_ be specified after the first set of backticks ([see list of supported languages](https://github.com/jincheng9/markdown_supported_languages)).
 This is useful for syntax highlighting.
 For this, markdown separates inline code with `~` (the tilde key).
 To place code inline, surround your code with a tilde `my code` and place a separate chunk of code with:

 <pre>
 ```python